nais/examples/quotes-loadgen/README.md

 ## Deployment

-The application can be deployed to the NAIS platform using the provided `.nais/config.yaml` file.
-Ensure the Docker image is pushed to a container registry accessible by NAIS.
+The application can be deployed to the Nais platform using the provided `.nais/config.yaml` file.
+Ensure the Docker image is pushed to a container registry accessible by Nais.

 ## License